Bone Marrow Transplant for Children

 - Your child will have physical exams and tests.
 The tests look at your child's blood and organ functions, such as heart, kidney, liver, and lungs.

 - Your child may need to go to the transplant center up to 10 days before the transplant.
 A thin, flexible tube (catheter) called a central venous line is surgically placed in a vein in your child’s chest.
 Blood products and medicines will be given through the catheter.

 The days before the transplant are counted as minus days.
 The day of transplant is considered day 0.
 Engraftment and recovery following the transplant are counted as plus days.
 For example, a child may enter the hospital on day -8 to prepare for the BMT.
 Days +1, +2, and so on, will follow the transplant.
 There are possible events, complications, and risks linked to each day before, during, and after transplant.
 The days are numbered to help you and your child know where you are in terms of risks and discharge planning.

 What happens during a bone marrow transplant for a child?

-Once suitable stem cells are found, your child will get high doses of chemotherapy or radiation (sometimes both) to destroy existing bone marrow.
+Once suitable stem cells are found, your child will receive high doses of chemotherapy or radiation (sometimes both) to destroy existing bone marrow.
 This gives the new bone marrow cells room to grow.
 This may be called ablative or myeloablative therapy.
 It stops new blood cells from being made.
 The bone marrow becomes empty.
 An empty marrow is needed to make room for the new stem cells to grow and create a new system to make new blood cells.

 Next, stem cells are given to your child through an IV in a large vein, often in the chest.
 This is called a central venous catheter.
 Getting the stem cells is like having a blood transfusion.
 The stem cells find their way into the bone marrow.
-They start growing and making new, healthy blood cells.
+They begin growing and making new, healthy blood cells.